pgManage/pgManage/README_DEV.md

 ## Dependencies

 #### LIBEV
 Different versions of libev may not work with every version of Postage.
 To avoid problems, the Postage compile process is set up to statically compile libev.
 This way we control what version you use.
-If you need a different version, start with the dependencies/update.sh file.

 Copyright 2016 Workflow Products LLC